TigerHacks-Competition-Team/WilsonHacksWebsite/README.md

 It consists of a Nav Bar at the top, a sidebar for the different details pages, and a center section to display the different details pages.

 #### Sidebar
-The Sidebar consists of a list of buttons that run the 'load()' JavaScript function defined in the 'script' tags at the top.
-Each button passes a string called path into the load function which references the html page in the **details** folder.
+The Sidebar consists of a list of buttons that run the **load()** JavaScript function defined in the **script** tags at the top.
+Each button passes a path in the form of a string into the load function which references the html page in the **details** folder.
+An example is a button that looks like <button onPress="load('/details/hackathons/winter.html')" />